jonowilliams26/jonowilliams26/README.md

 ## Hi there, I'm Jono.
 I like to code and make videos 👋

-- 🔭 I’m currently working at Glencore Coal Assests Australia
+- 🔭 I’m currently working at Blueshift
 - 💪 Fullstack Engineer
 - 💘 .NET Core
 - 🌱 I’m currently learning everything 🤣